GSA/fpki-guides/pages/ms_constraint_test_procedures.md

 {% include alert-info.html content="Test results for _ServerAuth Disallow_ did not allow local trust decisions to override the CTL configuration, so no further testing will be conducted." %}

 If your agency is impacted, you can test COMMON validation behavior.
-This test will confirm whether an enterprise GPO can override a Microsoft CTL setting for three possible conditions:
+This test will confirm whether an enterprise GPO can override a Microsoft CTL setting for two possible conditions:

-1. _serverAuth Disallow_,
+1. _serverAuth Disallow_,**OR**
-2. _serverAuth notBefore_, **OR**
+2. _no CTL entry_

-3. _no CTL entry_
+Test environments should mimic production environments including Operating System version and internet browser.

 No further Federal PKI community-wide testing will be done.
 If your agency has questions, please email us at **fpki@gsa.gov**.